Professional, experienced wedding photography for State College, Central Pennsylvania and beyond.

 During the ceremony, I am discrete.
 I will not intrude on intimate moments unless you specifically ask me to.
 I'll work hard not to miss anything, using two to three cameras at a time.
+If one fails, I'll use the backup that's already around my neck.
 I'll use telephotos to get close-ups from a good distance.
 You may not even notice that I'm there during the ceremony but I'll get all the shots.

 Did I mention that I work fast?
 I do.
 You are not a model and I am not a fashion photographer.
 Let's get the portraits done as quickly as we can so you can get back to your wedding.
 I'm experienced enough that I know how to get the best photos in the shortest amount of time.
-This also means that you'll get more photos than you will with other photographers.
+My portfolio demonstrates this.
+It also means that you'll get more photos than you will with other photographers.
 Instead of two or three poses, we'll have fifteen.
 Instead of one great shot, you'll have 20.
-Experience matters!
+Experience matters.